Category:

 The HIPAA Privacy Rule and HIPAA Security Rule both make it clear that covered entities must have a legally binding contract in place before sharing PHI with outside parties.

-In many organizations, this process is part of broader healthcare contract management, which helps track, review, and maintain compliance across all vendor agreements.
+In many organizations, this process is part of broader healthcare contract management, which helps track, review, and ensure HIPAA compliance across all vendor agreements.

 HIPAA rules generally require that business associates enter into a written agreement that defines how PHI will be handled and protected.

-Without one, both the covered entity and the vendor risk enforcement action by the Office for Civil Rights (OCR) under the U.S. Department of Health and Human Services.
+Without one, both the covered entity and the vendor risk enforcement action by the Office for Civil Rights (OCR) under the HHS.

 Here’s why a BAA is necessary: